-This site provides a refreshingly new add-on to the art & science of critical thinking by taking into account that human biases will always be involved, to various degrees, in any thinking process
+This site provides a refreshingly new add-on to the art & science of critical thinking by taking into account that human biases and assumptions, will always be involved in any thinking process

 The site is packed with innovative yet straightforward tips and tactics on how to navigate through a world saturated with numerous types of bias.
 Examining these pages will improve your discernment, develop your interpersonal skills, and allow you to successfully manage bias in yourself and others